 The applicant has submitted the required site plan review checklist (Form 14).
 A total of four submission checklist waivers have been requested, with a brief description and justification provided for each.
-Staff has reviewed such information and is of the opinion that such waivers are reasonable and support their being granted.
+The DRC and staff have reviewed such information and are of the opinion that such waivers are reasonable and support their being granted.